-Figures 4-6 give the box-plots of the marginal vote fraction distributions under a representative collection of elections.
-The elections used were chosen the span the range of statewide vote fractions seen in Figures 1-3 and the ensemble of plans are drawn from the distribution that preserves municipalities.
-Figures 7-9 are same plots but for the distribution which does not consider the municipalities.
-Figures 10-12 combine the previous figures so that they can be compared.
+Figures 2-4 give the box-plots of the marginal vote fraction distribution under a representative collection of elections.
+The elections used were chosen the span the range of statewide vote fractions seen in Figure 1.

-We can take a proposed plan with a set of votes and plot the ordered district returns over the box plots.
+We take the CST-13 enacted plan with each set of votes and plot the ordered district returns over the box plots.
 If the districts of an enacted plan lie either far above or far below the ensemble at a particular ranking, this can indicate that the district was either packed or cracked to provide an atypical result.

-Figure 4: Ranked Ordered Marginal Boxplots considering MCD and using Governor 2020 votes and President 2020 votes.
+Figure 3: Ranked Ordered Marginal Boxplots using President and Attorney General 2020 votes.